datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![Scatter plot of survey data set](../fig/08_scatter_surveys.png)

-The returned object is a `matplotlib.axes._subplots.AxesSubplot` matplotlib object (check it yourself with `type(my_plot)`) and the power of matplotlib is available to further adjust these plots as it is created with matplotlib itself.
+The returned object is a matplotlib object (check it yourself with `type(my_plot)`) and the power of matplotlib is available to further adjust these plots as it is created with matplotlib itself.

 > ## Tip
 > Matplotlib itself can be overwhelming, so a useful strategy is to